Moonbase59/autocue/README.md

       - /var/azuracast/bin/cue_file:/usr/local/bin/cue_file
 ```

+With [AzuraCast](https://www.azuracast.com/), you now have two options for installing:

+1. Without modifying the generated AzuraCast Liquidsoap config.
+Use `enable_autocue2_metadata()` for that. _Drawback:_ You can’t use `settings.autocue2.blankskip := true` and expect "hidden" jingles to be automatically exempted from finding silent parts in the tracks.
-With AzuraCast, you’ll need to change the auto-generated Liquidsoap Configuration to handle my `autocue2:` protocol.
-This can be done by installing @RM-FM’s [`ls-config-replace`](https://github.com/RM-FM/ls-config-replace) plugin, and copying over the `ls-config-replace/liq/10_audodj_next_song_add_autocue` folder into your `/var/azuracast/plugins/ls-config-replace/liq` folder after installing the plugin.
+2. You can modify the AzuraCast Liquidsoap config by installing @RM-FM’s [`ls-config-replace`](https://github.com/RM-FM/ls-config-replace) plugin, and copying over the `ls-config-replace/liq/10_audodj_next_song_add_autocue` folder into your `/var/azuracast/plugins/ls-config-replace/liq` folder after installing the plugin.
+This will allow using _all features_.

 If you wish to disable AzuraCast’s built-in `liq_amplify` handling and rather use your tagged ReplayGain data, also copy over the `12_remove_amplify` folder.